 During this period, two studies failed to show positive change in output variables used in a study of a career course.
-Weisman (1988) used the CDS (Osipow et al., 1976) and the Career Decision-Making Self-Efficacy Scale (Taylor & Betz, 1983) to study the influence of a career course and a career course cognitive restructuring combination on self-efficacy, career decidedness, and career indecision.
+Wiseman (1988) used the CDS (Osipow et al., 1976) and the Career Decision-Making Self-Efficacy Scale (Taylor & Betz, 1983) to study the influence of a career course and a career course cognitive restructuring combination on self-efficacy, career decidedness, and career indecision.
 A pretest-posttest design with a control group was used.
-The results indicated no significant changes in the outcome measures effected by the interventions used in this study.
+The results indicated no significant changes in the outcome measures.